plone/plone.restapi/docs/source/locking.rst

 Locking
 =======

+Locking is a mechanism to prevent users from accidentially overriding each others changes.

+When a user edits a content object in Plone, the object is locked until the user hits the save or cancel button.
+If a second user tries to edit the object at the same time, she will see a message that this object is locked.

 Locking an object
 -----------------

-To lock an object send a POST request to the ``/@lock`` endpoint.
+To lock an object send a POST request to the ``/@lock`` endpoint that is available on any content object in Plone:

 ..  http:example:: curl httpie python-requests
     :request: _json/lock.req

 If the lock operation succeeds, the server will respond with status 200 (OK) and return various information about the lock.

 .. literalinclude:: _json/lock.resp
    :language: http

 By default, locks are stealable.
 That means that another user can unlock the object.
 If you want to create a non-stealable lock, pass ``"stealable": false`` in the request body.

 To create a lock with a non-default timeout, you can pass the the timeout value in seconds in the request body.

 The following example creates a non-stealable lock with a timeout of 1h.